wooger/test-testers/README.md

 ## Your Challenge

-We need you to create an integration test suite to test that the application herein below functions correctly and renders according to the user stories.
+We need you to create an integration test suite to test that the application herein functions correctly and renders according to the user stories.

 ### Steps